 Deeper analysis and research happens at this step, so if shortcuts were taken in evaluating or synthesizing the information then it will most likely be exposed at this point.
 It pays to be thorough in your research and critical in your analysis before involving others.

-After all stakeholders have had a chance to review and revise the information, discussion of the information’s ultimate meaning take place.
+After all stakeholders have had a chance to review the information, discussion of the information’s ultimate meaning take place.
 This discussion may lead to calls for even more research, even deeper analysis, or to new ideas and strategies.

 Finally, best practices stipulate that the organization document these discussions and store the information for easy retrieval and review.
 This is necessary so that the basis for decisions is neither lost nor forgotten, which is crucial for long-term projects.
 Because source information may need to be consulted at any time, the documentation should occur in an agreed upon and standardized format.

-Six Steps to Take:
+Seven Steps to Take:

 1. Understand a research need